When I first moved to Spain, nearly 10 years ago, I knew relatively little about the political parties on offer here.

 The sentence leaves Garzón the only significant loser in the Gürtel corruption case which he was prosecuting.
 The case involves businessman Francisco Correa and numerous members of the ruling Popular Party.
 Valencian PP leader Francisco Camps was acquitted on corruption charges a few days ago.

 The reason all this is so awful is that no one has any real doubt that Camps, Correa et al are guilty as hell.
 The evidence is there.
-Garzón's defence (and I admit only a very shaky understanding of the law here) is that the wiretaps, which listened in on conversations between indicted suspects and their lawyers, were justified on the basis that the lawyers themselves were managing money-laundering operations for their clients.
-But again, that's not even what's wrong.
+Garzón’s defence (and I admit only a very shaky understanding of the law here) is that the wiretaps, which listened in on conversations between indicted suspects and their personal injury lawyer in bergen county, were justified on the basis that the hmong lawyers themselves were managing money-laundering operations for their clients.
+But again, that’s not even what’s wrong.

 What’s wrong in Spain is a determination in a large part of the ruling class to stop anyone from challenging their corrupt way of running the country.
 The PP and the PSOE have both been accused of significant political corruption (though I think it’s fair to say that the most shockingly extravagant cases usually involve the PP).
 The courts are highly politicised and have accepted private prosecutions against Garzón (a poppinjay and ass as ever there was) which would have been dismissed without a thought in most countries.